Advice for supporting children with anti-social behaviours that are difficult or dangerous

-All children/young people who exhibit challenging behaviour have a right to appropriate behaviour support and management plans as part of their risk assessment.
+All children/young people who exhibit anti-social behaviours that can be difficult or dangerous have a right to appropriate behaviour support and management plans as part of their risk assessment.
 These should include a range of positive behaviour strategies developing on a three-part gradient.

 Level 1: PROACTIVE PRIMARY STRATEGIES:

 These include: enabling the individual to develop socially acceptable behaviours to achieve objectives.
-This can act as alternatives to challenging behaviour.
 To be effective, such strategies need to be maintained over a long period of time.

 Level 2: SECONDARY PREVENTION STRATEGIES:

-These include defusing and distraction strategies, enabling staff to manage and de-escalate the target behaviour in an appropriate and individualised way.
+These include defusing and distraction strategies, enabling staff to support the child/young person and de-escalate the target behaviour in an appropriate and individualised way.

 Level 3: REACTIVE STRATEGIES:

 These include environmental change or sanctions, breakaway techniques and the use of restrictive physical interventions where necessary.

 In exceptional circumstances, the third level reactive strategies could involve the use of reactive restrictive physical interventions, sometimes referred to as positive handling.

 Where physical interventions are employed to reduce risk, they must be reasonable and lawful.
 All staff are accountable for their own actions and aware of local policy, East Sussex Restrictive Physical Intervention Guidance for Schools Settings and Colleges April 2019 and the law.